The Blueprint for Building a $50 Million Hard Money Loan Portfolio

 By level three and four, you need paid traffic.
 The math demands it.
 Closing 100 plus loans per year requires thousands of inquiries.
 Repeat borrowers help.
 But you cannot scale on referrals and repeats alone.

 Paid traffic changes constantly.
-Google used to be a gold mine. $20 full loan applications, geotargeted to our area.
+Google used to be a gold mine. $20 CPA for a full loan application, geo-targeted to our area.
 Then quality dropped and costs rose.
 Remarketing used to work great until Google changed how it worked behind the scenes.
 Nobody tells you these things.
 You just notice results declining.

 Facebook and Instagram have shown better results for us recently.
 Either way, budget for testing and adjusting.
 What worked six months ago may not work today.